damioresegun/Pknowlesi_denovo_genome_assembly/README.md

 User input is needed at various points to confirm which branch of the pipeline to follow as well as when to continue at certain 'break-points'
 I'm hoping that this has been fairly prepped in a fairly straight-forward manner that is somewhat approachable However, if you want to tweak the script, the vast majority is written in Bash with some secondary scripts in python.
 Please be aware that the first portion of this script is tuned for barcoded ONT sequencing reads however, it is possible to use non-barcoded ONT sequenced read.
+## Update on Pipeline
+This repository mainly focuses on the generation of the de novo assemblies and their subsequent improvement and analyses.
+Further analyses can be found in: https://github.com/damioresegun/DNDS_analyses for duplication and subsitution ratios (Forked from Peter Thorpe).
+Additionally, analysis outputs can be found on the associated zenodo repository.
 ## Pipeline
 ![image](https://user-images.githubusercontent.com/33520829/112047928-cb046800-8b45-11eb-91a4-068118a73c4e.png)
 ## Table of Contents